particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### T-Mobile US Virgin Islands 2025-04-25

+T-Mobile is now included as a "Not officially supported, may work but is untested" carrier in the US Virgin Islands for the B504e and Electron 2.

 ### Shipping mode 2025-04-24

 Added instructions for how to implement [shipping mode on non-Tracker devices](/hardware/power/power-supply-guide/#shipping-mode).